shuklaaradhana/anonevent/README.md

 # anonevent
-An exploration of rendering a single day calendar view in react.js
+An exploration of rendering a single day calendar view in react.js [do it live](http://anonevent.surge.sh/ "Fuck it")

 #### Event Calendar